 This annual report consists of a series of financial statements and notes to those statements.
 These statements are organized so the reader can understand Detroit Leadership Academy financially as a whole.
-The Academy-wide financial statements provide information about the activities of the whole Academy, presenting both an aggregate view of the Academy's finances and a longer-term view of those finances.
+The government-wide financial statements provide information about the activities of the whole Academy, presenting both an aggregate view of the Academy's finances and a longer-term view of those finances.
 The fund financial statements provide the next level of detail.
-For governmental activities, these statements tell how services were financed in the short term as well as what remains for future spending.
-The fund financial statements look at the Academy's operations in more detail than the Academy-wide financial statements by providing information about the Academy's most significant fund - the General Fund - with the other fund presented in one column as the nonmajor School Lunch Fund.
+For governmental activities, these statements tell how services were financed in the short-term as well as what remains for future spending.
+The fund financial statements look at the Academy's operations in more detail than the government-wide financial statements by providing information about the Academy's most significant fund - the General Fund, with the other fund presented in one column as the School Lunch Fund.

-Reporting the Academy as a Whole - Academy-wide Financial Statements
+Reporting the Academy as a Whole - Government-wide Financial Statements

 One of the most important questions asked about the Academy is, "As a whole, what is the Academy's financial condition as a result of the year's activities?"
-The statement of net position and the statement of activities, which appear first in the Academy's financial statements, report information on the Academy as a whole and its activities in a way that helps answer this question.
-We prepare these statements to include all assets and liabilities, using the accrual basis of accounting, which is similar to the accounting used by most private sector companies.
+The statement of net position and the statement of activities, which appear first in the Academy's financial statements, report information on the Academy as a whole and its activities in a way that helps you answer this question.
+We prepare these statements to include all assets, deferred outflows of resources, liabilities, and deferred inflows of resources, using the accrual basis of accounting, which is similar to the accounting used by most private-sector companies.
 All of the current year's revenue and expenses are taken into account regardless of when cash is received or paid.
-These two statements report the Academy's net position - the difference between assets and liabilities, as reported in the statement of net position - as one way to measure the Academy's financial health or financial position.
+These two statements report the Academy's net position - the difference between assets plus deferred outflows of resources and liabilities plus deferred inflows of resources, as reported in the statement of net position - as one way to measure the Academy's financial health or financial position.
 Over time, increases or decreases in the Academy's net position - as reported in the statement of activities - are indicators of whether its financial health is improving or deteriorating.
 The relationship between revenue and expenses is the Academy's operating results.
 However, the Academy's goal is to provide services to our students, not to generate profits as commercial entities do.
-One must consider many other nonfinancial factors, such as the quality of the education provided and the safety of the school, to assess the overall health of the Academy.
+One must consider many other nonfinancial factors, such as the quality of the education provided and the safety of the schools, to assess the overall health of the Academy.
 The statement of net position and the statement of activities report the governmental activities for the Academy, which encompass all of the Academy's services, including instruction, support services, community services, and food services.
-Unrestricted state aid (foundation allowance revenue) and state and federal grants finance most of these activities.
+Unrestricted state aid (foundation allowance revenue) and State and federal grants finance most of these activities.